yoosan/deeprl/README.md

 #DeepRL

-This code implements the standard deep Q-learning and dueling network with Experience Replay for playing catch.
+This code implements the standard deep Q-learning and dueling network with experience replay (memory buffer) for playing simple games.

 DQN algorithm implemented in this code is from the Google DeepMind's paper **Playing Atari with Deep Reinforcement Learning**[[link](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)].